MalekMansour/Killer-Invasion/Tarot_Cards.md

 * The Rich (5% Chance) - Doubles your money

 * The Danger (5% Chance) - Plays loud evil laugh (does nothing)
-* The Drunk (5% Chance) - Gives drunk effect for 4 minutes in game
+* The Drunk (5% Chance) - Gives drunk effect for 1 minute in game

 * The Dead Man (5% Chance) - Kills the player
-* The Guardian Angel (5% Chance) - Will freeze every killer in the game for 20 minutes in game
+* The Guardian Angel (5% Chance) - Will freeze every killer in the game for 5 minutes in game

 * The Joker (5% Chance) - Will give a random effect
-* The Cave Man (5% Chance) - Will disable the computer for 4 minutes in game and turn off all lights
+* The Cave Man (5% Chance) - Will disable the computer for 1 minute in game and turn off all lights